sandipanpaul21/Tree-Based-Models-in-Python/README.md

 Logistic regression vs classification tree
 - A classification tree divides the feature space into rectangular regions.
 - In contrast, a linear model such as logistic regression produces only a single linear decision boundary dividing the feature space into two decision regions.
-- In other word, decision boundary produced by logistic regression is linear (straight line) while the boundaries produced by the classification tree divide the feature space into rectangular regions (Not a straight line but boxes/region it divides two class).
+- In other word, decision boundary produced by logistic regression is linear (line) while the boundaries produced by the classification tree divide the feature space into rectangular regions (Not a line but boxes/region it divides two class).

 Building block of Decision Tree
 - Root: No parent node, question giving rise to two children nodes.